-The following table shows the corporate structure of La Comer (including the ownership percentage of each subsidiary) as of December 31, 2019:
+The following table shows the corporate structure of La Comer (including the ownership percentage of each subsidiary) as of December 31, 2020:

 Subsidiaries % Ownership Main Activities Comercial City Fresko, S. de R.L. de C.V.
-100 % Self-service store chain with 71 units as of December 31, 2019.
-Owner of 35 stores, 378 commercial premises and a CEDIS.
-Real estate subsidiaries 100 % Two companies; one entity maintains a store, while the other maintains seven commercial premises, which are rented for restaurants.
+99.99 % Self-service store chain with 72 units as of December 31, 2020.
+Owner of 35 stores, 381 commercial premises and a CEDIS.
+Real estate subsidiaries 99.99 % Three companies; two entitties maintains a store (one in contruction), while the other maintains seven commercial premises, which are rented for restaurants.
+Services subsidiaries 99.99 % Four companies focused on providing services (executives; operational personnel; distribution center personnel).
+Import subsidiaries 99.99 % Importation of products.